6six7sven/stock_prediction-website-deprecated/README.md

 # stock_prediction-website
-Stock predction website as project for group 1
+Stock prediction website as project for group 1